-The Honorable L. Douglas Wilder, a member since 1993, is the first African American in United States history to be elected as governor of a U.S. state, serving Virginia from 1990 to 1994.
+The Honorable L. Douglas Wilder, who served from 1993 to 2014, is the first African American in United States history to be elected as governor of a U.S. state, serving Virginia from 1990 to 1994.
 Currently, he is a Distinguished Professor at Virginia Commonwealth University’s L. Douglas Wilder School of Government and Public Affairs.

 He is the former Mayor of the City of Richmond, Virginia and a recipient of more than three-dozen honorary degrees.
 He also served as Lieutenant Governor of Virginia, as well as five terms in the Virginia State Senate, where he was the first African American to serve since Reconstruction.